-Seiko and Orient are two Japanese watchmakers.
-Both are well-known for their craftsmanship when it comes to creating quality timepieces.
-While Orient is now under the Seiko brand, they can still be considered as separate entities as both operate independently from each other.
+Seiko and Orient are two Japanese watchmakers, and both are well-known for their craftsmanship when it comes to creating quality timepieces.
+While Orient is now under the Seiko brand, they can still be considered separate entities as both operate independently.

 In this article, we will be discussing the critical differences between Seiko and Orient.
-We will also be comparing some of the top-of-the-line timepieces to further expand upon their distinguishable traits.
-But before we head on to the comparisons, we will first have a quick summary of both companies’ history and achievements.
+We will also be comparing some of the best-selling watches from each brand.
+But before we head on to the comparisons, let’s go through a quick summary of both companies’ history and achievements.

 - 1 History of Seiko

 - 4 Conclusion: Seiko and Orient – Which Watch is Better?

 Seiko began as a jewelry shop in Tokyo, Japan in 1881.
 It took at least ten years until Seiko first dipped their toes into the watchmaking industry with their Seikosha clocks.
 It wasn’t until 1924 when Seiko developed their wristwatches though.

 If there is one thing that Seiko is known for, it is innovation.
 Seiko was the first company to introduce the revolutionary quartz movement watches in 1969.
 Their Aston watch series pretty much changed the landscape of the industry as it is the first wristwatch of its kind.
 The quartz movement provided the Astron watch with impeccable and high precision time-keeping,

 Seiko once again changed the game with another revolutionary watch technology that they introduced in 1977, the solar power watch technology.
 This new tech pretty much gave Seiko’s line of watches indefinite operation time.

 In 1999 Seiko showcased their patented Spring Drive movement.
 This new technology was designed explicitly for astronauts as it is constructed to withstand space travel while retaining its precision in time-keeping.